Former Marine in Moscow jail should be freed for medical treatment, State Dept. says

-Russia faced pressure Saturday from the State Department to free Paul Whelan, a former U.S. Marine imprisoned in Moscow, amid growing concerns about his well-being behind bars.
+Russia faced pressure Saturday from the State Department to free Paul Whelan, a former U.S. Marine jailed in Moscow, amid growing concerns about his well-being behind bars.

 Andrea Kaplan, a spokesperson for the U.S. Embassy in Moscow, called on Russia to release Mr. Whelan after he complained in court Friday of being injured while jailed at the city’s infamous Lefortovo prison, where he has been held for nearly eight months on suspicion of spying.